Part 1: Introduction to SAP Graph

 This is the problem that SAP Graph addresses.

 SAP Graph is a new unified API for SAP.
-It addresses this run-away API complexity and integration challenge by providing developers a single connected and unified view of all their business data, consolidating the data models of data sources like SAP S/4HANA, SAP Sales Cloud and SAP SuccessFactors into one, unified and connected, data model.
+It addresses this run-away API complexity and integration challenge by providing developers a single connected and unified view of all their business data, consolidating the data models of data sources like SAP S/4HANA, SAP Sales Cloud and SAP SuccessFactors into one, unified and connected, data model, reprsenting all the data in a landscape.
 We call this the Business Data Graph.

 A data graph is a connected graph, with data entities serving as the nodes of the graph and edges that represent relationships (which we call associations) between those entities.
 The nodes of the Business Data Graph are the common enterprise business objects, like Customer, Supplier, Product, Sales and Purchase Order, General Ledger, etc.